-Privacy law may make students harder to count for census
+Confusion over what data schools can provide for 2020 Census

+The memo’s author, Kala Suprenant, acting director of the Student Privacy Policy Office, and the agency’s press office, didn’t immediately respond Sunday to emails inquiring about the reason for the change.
+The revised memo noted that the office had received questions from universities about the earlier memo.

+Much is at stake: the 2020 count will help determine the allocation of $1.5 trillion in federal spending and how many congressional seats each state gets.

+The last Census in 2010 found more than 2.5 million students living in dorms or on-campus fraternity of sorority houses, the largest segment of what the Census Bureau refers to as “group quarters,” which also include prisons, jails and nursing homes.

+And because of the difficulty in counting students, the Census Bureau will start reaching out to college campuses this week to collect information about student housing.
+The 2020 count started last month in rural Alaska, and the rest of the nation won’t begin participating until mid-March.

+At risk is getting a complete count of the students living in college-run housing.
+Under the old version of the memo, a decades-old privacy law would have prohibited schools from providing the Census Bureau with information on students’ sex, race and Hispanic origin, if the students didn’t fill out the forms asking about those demographic details.
-The education department memo, sent two weeks ago, warned university administrators that under the Family Educational Rights and Privacy Act, students need to provide written consent before information from their records can be shared, but an exception is made for what is called “directory information.”
-Directory information includes facts that often are found in student handbooks or yearbooks, such as names, addresses, telephone numbers, dates of birth, activities and dates of attendance.

-That type of information can be shared by a school representative, such as a college dean, if a student hasn’t filled out the census questionnaire.
-However, the privacy law forbids the school representative from sharing information about students’ sex, race or Hispanic origin without previous written consent, and the school can’t provide any information about students who have opted out of sharing directory information.
+The Family Educational Rights and Privacy Act says students need to provide written consent before information from their records can be shared, but an exception is made for what is called “directory information.”
+Directory information includes facts often found in student handbooks or yearbooks, such as names, addresses, telephone numbers, dates of birth, activities and dates of attendance.
+Directory information doesn’t include sex, race or Hispanic origin, and the school can’t provide any information about students who have opted out of sharing directory information.

-The 2010 count found more than 2.5 million students living in dorms or on-campus fraternity of sorority houses, the largest segment of what the Census Bureau refers to as “group quarters,” which also include prisons, jails and nursing homes.

 The Census Bureau is giving campuses three ways to fill out the forms.
-A census taker can drop off paper forms to a university liaison who will distribute them to students, and then the students will return them in sealed envelopes so the liaison can give them back to the census taker.
+A census taker can drop off paper forms to a university liaison to distribute to students, and then the students return them in sealed envelopes so the liaison can hand them back to the census taker.
 A census taker can knock on doors in the dorm or house and personally interview residents, the most costly method.
-Or, a university representative can fill out the form for everyone living there using administrative records — the most efficient method — but the information can’t include basic information about sex, race or Hispanic origin and it misses students who chose to be incognito when it comes to directory information.
+Or, a university representative can fill out the form for everyone living there using administrative records — t he most efficient method.

 In 2010, more than a third of students in college housing were counted through administrative records provided by the university.

-“The data that comes from administrative records is never as accurate as information collected directly from individuals and households,” said Terri Ann Lowenthal, a consultant and former top congressional aide who specializes in the census.
+“The data that comes from administrative records is never as accurate as information collected directly from individuals and households,” said Terri Ann Lowenthal, a consultant and former top congressional aide specializing in the census.

 Students who live off-campus can fill out the forms as those in other households would.

 In a statement, the Census Bureau said it expected to get most of its information about on-campus students from the “drop off/ pick up” method.
-Privacy laws won’t prevent the Census Bureau “from conducting its decennial census of residents living or staying at a campus facility as of Census Day, April 1, 2020,” the statement said.

-The 2020 count will help determine the allocation of $1.5 trillion in federal spending and how many congressional seats each state gets.

-Counting college students is tricky since it can be hard to track down students in group housing.
+Counting college students in group housing is tricky.
 Students sometimes leave campus as the school semester winds down during the count and students often don’t know if they should answer the form or let their parents do it back home.
 The Census Bureau says students should be counted where they live, which in most cases is where the students go to school.

-Officials with two of the nation’s largest campuses — the University of Central Florida in Orlando and the University of Florida in Gainesville — said they were still in the process of determining how students in college housing would be counted.

 This is the first year the Census Bureau is encouraging a majority of respondents to answer the once-a-decade questionnaire online, although they still can answer by telephone or by mailing in a paper form.

-Note: This story has been corrected to show the 2020 count started last month in rural Alaska, not last week.